Sunrisers Hyderabad: Home ground

 The Rajiv Gandhi International Cricket Stadium is the principal cricket stadium in Hyderabad and is the home ground of the SRH.
 It is owned by the Hyderabad Cricket Association (HCA).
-It is located in the eastern suburb of Uppal and has a seating capacity of 55,000.
+It is located in the eastern suburb of Uppal.

 In 2015, the 30,000-capacity Dr. Y. S. Rajasekhara Reddy ACA–VDCA Cricket Stadium, which is located in Visakhapatnam, Andhra Pradesh, was selected as the secondary home ground for Sunrisers Hyderabad and the team played their first three home games there during that season.

 During the 2017 season, as the Sunrisers Hyderabad were defending IPL champions, they hosted the season opener and final.
 SRH selected their primary home ground to host their home games.

 During the 2019 season, Rajiv Gandhi International Cricket Stadium was selected to host the IPL final after the BCCI decided to shift the match from M. A. Chidambaram Stadium in Chennai after TNCA failed to secure permission to open three locked stands for the match.
 Hyderabad Cricket Association won the award for best ground and pitch during the IPL 2019 and IPL 2024 seasons.

+During the 2025 season, the Sunrisers Hyderabad reportedly threatened to pull out of Hyderabad and host their home matches at another venue after news reports indicated the dispute with the owners and the then Hyderabad Cricket Association president regarding complimentary ticket distribution and IPL ticket scam before the matter got sorted and SRH continued to play their home matches as scheduled.